arvindh-manian/arvindh-manian.github.io/content/blogs/friendships-happiness.md

 [2] Obviously, there is not actually an infinite number of potential friends.
 But, considering the fact that we humans can only handle a [few hundred friendships at maximum](https://en.wikipedia.org/wiki/Dunbar%27s_number), the 7.8 billion people is functionally an infinite supply of potential friends.

 [3] This is assuming your calculations for the greedy algorithm don't account for the attenuation of marginal benefit.
 I guess they could?
-But the interpretation I intended is that the greedy algorithm is based on your heuristics, which (at least for me personally) don't account for that attenuation.
+But the interpretation I intended is that the greedy algorithm is based on your heuristics, which (at least for me personally) don't account for that effect.